bcgov/public-cloud-techdocs/docs/azure/design-build-deploy/deploy-to-the-azure-landing-zone.md

 az <AZURE RESOURCE TYPE> create ...
 ```

+!!! note "Other Command-Line Tools"
-**Note:** There are other command-line tools like [Azure PowerShell](https://learn.microsoft.com/en-us/powershell/azure/), that you can use to create and manage your Azure resources.
+    There are other command-line tools like [Azure PowerShell](https://learn.microsoft.com/en-us/powershell/azure/), that you can use to create and manage your Azure resources.
 You can choose the tool that you are most comfortable with.

 ## GitHub Actions / Infrastructure-as-Code (IaC)